 Dwayne Honor, BRC’s Manager of Design explains that “The simple question everyone wants answered is –What does a given flood mean to me on my block of land?”

 Council fast-tracked development of an online mapping tool capable of detailing residents on locations where property inundation is expected.
-Promising residents of a swift completion prior to storm season, AAM helped implement a public facing Geocortex Essentials website providing users with a more accurate likelihood of flood expectations.
+Promising residents of a swift completion prior to storm season, Woolpert helped implement a public facing Geocortex Essentials website providing users with a more accurate likelihood of flood expectations.

 Steven Bowden, BRC’s GIS Team Leader explains that “the flexibility of the Geocortex Essentials workflow manager to support the concept of pick a gauge, pick a height and see the results, as well as the ability to deliver the system across a wide range of mobile devices,” was key in choosing the VertiGIS Studio technology.

 Anxious communities drove BRC to deliver a simplified, more comprehensive flood mapping tool providing the ultimate peace of mind to Bundaberg residents.
 Expected inundation details are now easily accessible reinforcing a once-deteriorating relationship between BRC and it’s community – It’s essentially created a safer, better-informed Bundaberg!

 “The public want and need facts about a given flood.
 A simple map that says at this gauge height you can expect this inundation on your block allows the public to increase their resilience by allowing them to make informed decisions in response.”

 BRC’s Dwayne Honor